sbegaudeau/sbegaudeau.github.com/_posts/2018-10-15-handling-events-in-react.markdown

 ## Uncontrolled components

 Instead of managing the state in React, you could use the state of the DOM as the source of truth.
 With this approach, you would create an uncontrolled component which would have to keep a reference to the DOM element to access its state.

-You may use uncontrolled component if you have to interact with existing frameworks which may maintain some state in the DOM.
+You may use uncontrolled components if you have to interact with existing frameworks which may maintain some complex state in the DOM.
 A class-based uncontrolled component is an example of a relevant class-based component which would stay stateless with regard to React.

 To retrieve the state of the DOM, you can use the ```ref``` property with a function to set an attribute of the class to the DOM element.
 Then after the first rendering, you can easily access this DOM element to retrieve some information.